 There is more than one way to implement GPU-assisted validation.
-Here are some discussions about alternate approaches.
+Here are some discussions about an alternative approach.

 Shader Instrumentation Pipeline Adaptation

 One major drawback in the current approach is that a free descriptor set binding slot is required.
 This approach is one way to avoid this problem.